Biggest injury questions for all 32 teams in Week 11

 Chicago Bears

 The Bears have almost all of their key players healthy as they prepare for Sunday night's showdown against the Vikings.
 Linebacker Khalil Mack and wide receiver Allen Robinson both returned to action last week.
-Mack (2.0 sacks) and Robinson (six catches for 133 yards and two touchdowns) each had huge roles in Chicago's victory over Detroit.
-The only lingering injury question is when the Bears will bring tight end Adam Shaheen off of injured reserve and add him to the active roster.
-Shaheen begin practicing with the team last week. -- Jeff Dickerson
+Mack (2.0 sacks) and Robinson (six catches for 133 yards and two touchdowns) had huge roles in Chicago's victory over Detroit.
+The only lingering injury question is when the Bears will bring tight end Adam Shaheen off injured reserve and add him to the active roster.
+Shaheen began practicing with the team last week. -- Jeff Dickerson

 Detroit Lions

-Detroit is getting beat up at this point of the year.
+Detroit is getting beaten up at this point of the season.
 Besides sending RG T.J.
-Lang (neck) to injured reserve, the Lions had nine players on the injury report Wednesday; that's an approximation since Detroit went through a walkthrough instead of practice Wednesday.
-The main ones to pay attention to are WR Marvin Jones Sr. (knee), who would not have practiced.
-While Adam Schefter reported that Jones had a bone bruise, the chances of him playing against Carolina are very much in doubt.
+Lang (neck) to injured reserve, the Lions had nine players on the injury report Wednesday; that's an approximation since Detroit went through a walkthrough instead of practice.
+The main one to pay attention to is WR Marvin Jones Sr. (knee), who would not have practiced.
+While Adam Schefter reported that Jones had a bone bruise, the chances of him playing against Carolina seem slim.
 If he can't play, figure that the Panthers will pay more attention to Kenny Golladay.
-Two of Detroit's three tight ends are on the injury report: Michael Roberts (shoulder) wouldn't have practiced and Luke Willson (shoulder) would have gone on a limited basis.
+Two of Detroit's three tight ends are on the injury report: Michael Roberts (shoulder) wouldn't have practiced, and Luke Willson (shoulder) would have gone on a limited basis.
 That leaves Detroit, for now, with one healthy tight end.
 Defensive tackle is now also a concern with Damon Harrison (shoulder) limited on Wednesday and A'Shawn Robinson (ankle) surprisingly listed as someone who wouldn't have practiced.
 Considering Detroit's porous run defense, if either or both are out or limited, that could give Carolina's running backs and Cam Newton a big advantage.
-For a team that's lost three straight, these are a bunch of concerning injuries -- and that doesn't even include CB Darius Slay (knee), who was limited.
+For a team that has lost three straight, these are a bunch of concerning injuries -- and that doesn't include CB Darius Slay (knee), who was limited.
 That's an upgrade from last Wednesday, though, when the Lions' No. 1 corner was out. -- Michael Rothstein

 Green Bay Packers

 Wide receiver Randall Cobb, CB Kevin King, OLB Nick Perry and S Kentrell Brice won't play Thursday against the Seahawks, while LB Blake Martinez and CB Bashaud Breeland were listed as questionable.
 Martinez played through a sprained ankle Sunday vs. Miami while Breeland suffered a groin injury.
-Cobb and King both missed the Miami game with hamstring injuries, while Perry (knee) and Brice (ankle) were injured during that game. -- Rob Demovsky
+Cobb and King both missed the Miami game with hamstring injuries, and Perry (knee) and Brice (ankle) were injured during that game. -- Rob Demovsky

 Minnesota Vikings

-Stefon Diggs said on NFL Network that he's "back to feeling normal" after missing the Lions game with an injury to his ribs, and expects to play against the Bears on Sunday Night Football.
+Stefon Diggs said on NFL Network that he's "back to feeling normal" after missing the Lions game with an injury to his ribs, and he expects to play against the Bears on Sunday Night Football.
 Diggs was a full participant in practice, as was Linval Joseph, who has an ankle and shoulder injury.
-Dalvin Cook was no longer on the injury report after seven weeks listed with a hamstring injury, which is a good sign for the Vikings offense going forward.
+Dalvin Cook was no longer on the injury report after seven weeks listed with a hamstring injury, which is a good sign for the Vikings' offense going forward.
 But even coming out of the bye, Minnesota's injury report was far longer than Chicago's.
-The Vikings are still without Anthony Barr (hamstring) and Andrew Sendejo (groin) and could be without David Morgan (knee) after all three did not practice on Wednesday.
-Adam Thielen injured his calf in the lead-up to the Lions game, but was able to play through the injury in Week 9.
+The Vikings are still without Anthony Barr (hamstring) and Andrew Sendejo (groin) and could be without David Morgan (knee) after all three did not practice Wednesday.
+Adam Thielen injured his calf in the lead-up to the Lions game but was able to play through the injury in Week 9.
 He was limited on Wednesday (also listed with a low back injury) along with Tom Compton (knee), Xavier Rhodes (foot) and Mike Remmers (low back). -- Courtney Cronin

 NFC SOUTH